lambdaclass/concrete/ROADMAP.md

   the block's value when a branch/arm ends with a value; all-statement forms stay statements. `check_trailing_value_blocks.sh`.

-**Highest-leverage next items (2026-07-02 checkpoint), in order:** #24a (diagnostic file attribution — every sub-file error now names the wrong file, and sub-file errors became common when submodule checking landed), Phase 7
+**Highest-leverage next items (updated 2026-07-02 EOD), in order:** Phase 7
-#38b (std front-end migration, the H12 burn-down — an unchecked stdlib
+#38b tranche 3 (std burn-down at 23/30 modules; the remaining 155 violations
-undercuts every enforcement claim), 13b (H11, the last conservation hole), conditional Copy (Phase 7 #3 — promoted to a pre-trial prerequisite, see the external-validation gate), then #18 (callable-values implementation) and #35 (the validation project) as the phase's exit path.
+are E0286 test discards and E0208 error-path leaks in the collection/IO modules — consider a consuming `std.test` assert helper for the ~58 insert-discard sites), 13b (H11, the last conservation hole), conditional Copy (Phase 7 #3 — promoted to a pre-trial prerequisite, see the external-validation gate), then #18 (callable-values implementation) and #35 (the validation project) as the phase's exit path. ✅ #24a (sub-file diagnostic file attribution) landed 2026-07-02.
 Everything else in the active list is pull-condition-gated or polish.

 13a. ✅ **DONE (2026-06-28) — wildcard/discard and nested-scope locals no longer
    bypass linearity.** The `_`/discard half landed first (E0286 must-use, E0287